vekatze/neut/book/src/statements.md

 `resource` takes two terms.
 The first term ("discarder") receives a value of the type and discards the value.
 The second term ("copier") receives a value of the type and returns the clone of the value (keeping the original value intact).

 The type of a discarder is `(int) -> int`.
 The type of the argument is `int`, so you'll have to cast it if necessary.
-The return value in this term doesn't have any particular sense.
-After discarding the argument, you can return 0.
+After discarding the argument, you should return 0 from this function.
 You might want to call functions like `free` in this term.

 The type of a copier is `(int) -> int`.
 The type of the argument is `int`, so you'll have to cast it as necessary.
 The return value in this term is the new clone of the argument, cast to `int`.
 You might want to call functions like `malloc` in this term.